prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * Spread the chocolate covered bread evenly in your pan(s).
 Pour the bowl of chocolate custard on top of the bread.
 If you're using two 8x8 pans, split the mixture into two and then pour one of them into each pan.

-* Sprinkle a some chocolate chips on top of your bread(s).
+* Sprinkle some chocolate chips on top of your bread(s).

 ![_config.yml]({{ site.baseurl }}/images/dark chocolate bread pudding/pudding 3.png)